NOC Tools and Software in 2024: An Operational Perspective

 ServiceNow is a comprehensive enterprise workflow and ITSM platform.
 It allows your organization to set up and handle proper flows and configurations for incidents, changes, problems, and much more right out of the box.
 It's an incredibly robust and multifaceted ITSM tool—the “gold standard” as far as ticketing systems are concerned.

 Because it’s the gold standard, it’s an expensive toolset to purchase and implement.
 It’s also, as we’ve seen firsthand, quite “generic.”
-It takes time and energy to customize and optimize the workflows to meet the specific needs of your organization.
+Customizing and optimizing the workflows to meet your organization's specific needs takes time and energy.
 Like some of the other tools we’ve mentioned here, ServiceNow has a wide array of powerful capabilities, but it doesn’t dictate those workflows.
 You have to build out the service catalog and each of the various workflows.

 Once the system has been fine-tuned, however, the sky’s the limit in terms of powerful configurations.
 For example, your organization can integrate an AIOps tool to feed in the incidents for a whole new level of workflow efficiency.